-Inclusion of all enrolled students means to respond adequately and positively to each individual student's unique needs (in line with the above legislation and regulation), whether this means differentiating to provide enrichment opportunities, accommodating individual learning needs or creating and delivering a curriculum that actively celebrates and teaches all aspects of diversity.
+Inclusion of all enrolled students means responding adequately and positively to each individual student's unique needs (in line with the above legislation and regulation), whether differentiating to provide enrichment opportunities, accommodating individual learning needs or creating and delivering a curriculum that actively celebrates and teaches all aspects of diversity.
 Following IB curriculum guidelines, the school supports teaching and learning in order to ensure equitable access to the curriculum across the whole school for all students.
 A curriculum challenging students at their individual level is provided within a community promoting care for each other.
-In line with the Southbank International School's policies, we support students in developing strategies to meet their learning and social and emotional needs, develop self-advocacy, strengthen behavioural skills, foster self-confidence and help them to understand how they learn.
+In line with Southbank International School's policies, we support students in developing strategies to meet their learning and social and emotional needs, nurture self-advocacy, strengthen behavioural skills, foster self-confidence and help them to understand how they learn.

-Teachers proactively and collaboratively plan for a curriculum that ensures that all students are encouraged to learn about different cultures, religions, identities and perspectives.
+Teachers proactively and collaboratively plan a curriculum that ensures that all students learn about different cultures, religions, identities and perspectives.
 They also ensure that in its written and taught form, the curriculum supports learning for all through differentiation.
 Assessments are designed and delivered to intentionally consider all areas of inclusion, from diversity and equality to supporting practical accommodations based on student need.

-All students at Southbank International School, no matter what their needs are, have the right to a learning environment where they feel accepted for who they are, where they are able to access learning and assessments, and where they are able to meet their potential.
-The school is committed to removing or reducing barriers to learning include, where possible the physical environment.
+All students at Southbank International School, regardless of individual needs, have the right to a learning environment where they feel accepted for who they are, are able to access learning and assessments and can meet their potential.
+The school is committed to removing or reducing barriers to learning, including where possible, the physical environment.